A mechanical and opensource scale for remote beehive monitoring

 Above and beyond the standard guarantee that you would expect we are committed to delivering to you any improvements made that arise from the beta programme.

-If you are interested then please send us an email at firstname.lastname@example.org indicating your country (for the shipping and handling) and the type of module (none/sigfox/gsm)
+If you are interested then please send us an email at firstname.lastname@example.org indicating your country (for the shipping and handling) and the type of module (none/sigfox/gsm).
+When we’ll be closer to shipping we’ll send details about payment (wire tranfer).

 You can verify the sigfox coverage of your hives at sigfox.com or you can let us know their approximate location.